 What to do if you've overcontributed to your 401(k)

 If you find you've overcontributed to your 401(k), contact your employer or plan administrator as soon as possible.
-Tell them you've made an excess deferral and the amount.
-It's best if you catch this error before Tax Day (which is April 15 in 2025) in the year following the overcontribution.
+Tell them that you've made an excess deferral and provide the corresponding amount.
+It's best if you catch this error before Tax Day (April 15 in 2026) in the year following the overcontribution.

-Once you've alerted your plan administrator, processing your overcontribution error may take a bit of time.
-The plan administrator is required to distribute the excess deferral and earnings attributed to those funds by a certain date laid out in the 401(k) plan.
+Once you've alerted your plan administrator, processing your overcontribution error may take some time.
+The plan administrator is required to distribute the excess deferral and earnings attributed to those funds by a specific date laid out in the 401(k) plan.
 Earnings are calculated based on the total change in value of the account since the overcontribution.

-It's important that this process be completed before the tax deadline of the year after the overcontribution is made, so you need to check all your W-2s and records as soon as you get them to make sure you have time to correct the error if you overcontributed.
+It's important that this process be completed before the tax deadline of the year following the overcontribution.
+Check all your W-2s and records as soon as you get them to make sure you have time to correct the error if you overcontributed.

 What overcontributions mean for your taxes